Mluleki Nkala

 Mluleki Luke Nkala (born 1 April 1981) is a Zimbabwean international cricketer.
 He took the wicket of Sachin Tendulkar with his second ball in senior international cricket in 1999.
 He also took five wickets against England in a test match in Nottingham in 2000.

-A member of the Zimbabwean Test and One Day International teams, Nkala also captained Zimbabwe in three Under-19 One Day Internationals in 1999–2000.
+Educated at Falcon College, he was a member of the Zimbabwean Test and One Day International teams, Nkala also captained Zimbabwe in three Under-19 One Day Internationals in 1999–2000.
 He has coached at Edinburgh Cricket Club in Melbourne, Australia and in early 2010, Nkala returned to Zimbabwe to play professional cricket with the Mid-West Rhinos franchise.
+He played his last first class match in 2014.